dhdak0704/jongwoopark/content/project/P4_Emotion/index.md

 summary: |2-
     - Sponsor: Institute of Advanced Technology Development of HMG
     - Period: Oct.
 2022 – Aug.
 2023
-    - Role: Practical Manager
+    - Role: Practical Manager (Contribution: 80%)

-    -(image click) This project is a study conducting validation of driver emotion induction techniques using a vehicle simulator and analysis of physiological signal changes according to emotion.
+    - This research focuses on inducing anger in drivers using emotion induction techniques within a driving simulator environment and studying the characteristics of physiological signals during the driver anger. (detail)
 tags:
   - Completed
 date: '2024-04-29T00:00:00Z'